Police ID Gunman in Minneapolis Shooting as 23-Year-Old

 One source told the Star Tribune that Robin Westman's mother once worked at Annunciation.
 The church said in 2021 that Robin Westman's mother provided "wonderful hospitality" in a Facebook post announcing her departure.

-A law enforcement official with knowledge of the investigation told The New York Tiimes that Westman was believed to have been a former student at the school.
+A law enforcement official with knowledge of the investigation told The New York Times that Westman was believed to have been a former student at the school.

 A 2017 Annunciation yearbook showed that Robin Westman, who went by Robert at the time, attended the school for at least one year.